taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 When one of these objects changes, whether it is the props that come from the parent component or the state in the component, the update lifecycle methods of the component will run.
 One of these lifecycle methods is the `render()` method that updates your component instance based on the props and state.
 The correct values will be used and displayed after the update ran in your component.

 When you start to use React, it might be difficult to identifiy props and state.
-Personally I like the [rules in the official React documentation](https://facebook.github.io/react/docs/thinking-in-react.html) to identify state.
+Personally, I like the [rules in the official React documentation](https://facebook.github.io/react/docs/thinking-in-react.html) to identify state.

 * Are the properties passed from the parent component?
 If yes, the likelihood is high that it isn't state.
-Although it is possible to save props as state, there are little use cases.
+Though it is possible to save props as state, there are little use cases.
 It should be avoided to save props as state.
 Use them as props as they are.

 * Are the properties unchanged over time?
 If yes, they don't need to be stateful, because they don't get modified.

 * Are the properties deriveable from local state or props?
 If yes, you don't need it as state, because you can derive it.
-If you would allocate extra state, the state has to be managed and can get out of sync when you miss to derive the new properties it at some point.
+If you allocated extra state, the state has to be managed and can get out of sync when you miss to derive the new properties it at some point.
+To do: letzter Satz "it"

 ### Form State